Klodian Duro: LASK

 In August 2010, Duro moved to Austria and signed a one-year contract with LASK of the Austrian Football Bundesliga.
-He began the season as an unused substitute in the opening two league fixtures before making his competitive debut on 17 September in the early rounds of the Austrian Cup, where he stood out by scoring a hat-trick in a 4–2 away win over 1.
+He began the season as an unused substitute in the opening two league fixtures before making his competitive debut on 17 September in the early rounds of the Austrian Cup, where he scored a hat-trick in a 4–2 away win over 1.
 SC Sollenau.
-Following his cup performance, Duro was restored to the starting lineup and played the full 90 minutes four days later in a 4–0 league defeat to SK Sturm Graz.
+Following his cup performance, Duro played the full 90 minutes four days later in a 4–0 league defeat to SK Sturm Graz.
 He remained a starter in the next match and scored his first Bundesliga goal for LASK on 25 September, converting a 17th-minute penalty in a 3–3 draw against SV Mattersburg.
-Approaching the mid-season period, Duro had established himself as a regular starter and added his second league goal in November in a 4–1 defeat to Kapfenberger SV.
-He continued to feature extensively through late 2010, playing several full matches, although LASK struggled significantly for results and entered a prolonged winless run.
-At the start of the 2011 spring phase his playing time was reduced, but the team’s form remained unchanged and LASK stayed at the bottom of the table.
+Approaching the mid-season period, Duro added his second league goal in November in a 4–1 defeat to Kapfenberger SV.
+He continued to feature through late 2010, although LASK struggled for results and entered a winless run.
+At the start of the 2011 spring phase his playing time was reduced, and LASK remained at the bottom of the table.
 Duro returned to the starting XI in mid-March, featuring in a 0–0 away draw against SK Rapid Wien, though he was sent off shortly after the hour mark.
-On 9 April 2011 he completed the full 90 minutes in a 1–0 win over title contenders FC Red Bull Salzburg, which was only the team’s second league victory of the season.
-He made only sporadic appearances thereafter as LASK suffered relegation at the end of the campaign.
+On 9 April 2011 he completed the full 90 minutes in a 1–0 win over FC Red Bull Salzburg, which was the team’s second league victory of the season.
+He made only sporadic appearances thereafter as LASK were relegated at the end of the campaign.
 Duro finished the season with 17 league appearances and two Bundesliga goals, in addition to his hat-trick in the Austrian Cup.